nprapps/nprapps.github.com/_posts/2019-12-03-book-concierge.markdown

 ---
 layout: post
-title: "Outside of a Dog: Rebuilding the NPR Book Concierge"
+title: "Outside of a dog: Rebuilding the NPR Book Concierge"
 description: "How we modernized and expanded our book recommendations"
 author: Thomas Wilburn
 email: twilburn@npr.org